hasmhib/unit2-2024/README.md

 Code 3 and 4: Designing a system that captures sensor data over a period of 48 hours and stores it in a CSV file using the save_csv_data function, which can be used to create a visual representation of the data.

+Code 5: Setting the time of collecting the data using the main function, which can be used to set the interval and length.

-Code 5: Processing the raw sensor data for clarity and organization using the process_data function and then creating a list of the data points with the make_list function, making the data ready for analysis or visualization.
+Code 6: Processing the raw sensor data for clarity and organization using the process_data function and then creating a list of the data points with the make_list function, making the data ready for analysis or visualization.

 Code 6: Finalizing the process by sending the organized data to a server with the send_data function, which could then be used for monitoring or visualizing temperature and humidity data in a meaningful way.